KrishBharadwaj5678/InstaSnoop/README.md

 6. **Push to Your Fork** ⬆️

-* Push your changes to your forked repository:

   ```bash
   git push origin your-feature-branch
   ```

 7. **Create a Pull Request (PR)** 🔄

-* Go to the original **InstaSnoop** repository and create a pull request (PR) from your branch.
-* Provide a clear description of the changes you've made.

 8. **Review & Merge** 🎉